Church of St. George of Samatya: Description

-Spanish ambassador Ruy Gonzáles de Clavijo (practically the only extant source about the complex in the Byzantine period), who visited Constantinople in 1402, writes that the plan of St. Mary was a central one, with a square nave surmounted by a dome with an atrium and side rooms, similar to the contemporary churches of Hosios Loukas and Daphni Monastery in Greece.
+The Castilian ambassador Ruy González de Clavijo (practically the only extant source about the complex in the Byzantine period), who visited Constantinople in 1402, writes that the plan of St. Mary was a central one, with a square nave surmounted by a dome with an atrium and side rooms, similar to the contemporary churches of Hosios Loukas and Daphni Monastery in Greece.
 The hemispherical dome – decorated with a mosaic – rested upon eight columns of polychrome Jasper which sustained four squinches.
 These made a transition from the octagonal base to the square defined by the walls.
 Recent excavations confirmed the description of Clavijo.
 The church, whose walls and floor were also covered with jasper slabs, contained several imperial tombs, placed in two side rooms.
 Its outer walls were richly decorated with paintings representing towns and castles which were endowed to the monastery.
 A large refectory adorned with a fresco depicting the Last Supper, rooms for the monks, gardens and vineyards were part of the complex.
 In the church were also exhibited several relics, among them the body of Saint Gregory.

 The present church is a rectangular building, whose sides are about twenty and thirty meters long.
 It is oriented in SW – NE direction.
-The church has an apse on the NE side and a Bell-gable.
-The interior is covered with a barrel Vault and is lavishly decorated.
+The church has an apse on the NE side and a bell-gable.
+The interior is covered with a barrel vault and is lavishly decorated.
 Over the Ayazma, considered to be one of the most beautiful in Istanbul, is built a chapel dedicated to Saint John the Forerunner.